USS McCool Commissioning Week

-Then U.S. Navy Blue Angels fly over the USS Richard M. McCool Jr. (LPD 29) during the ship’s commissioning week at Naval Air Station Pensacola in Pensacola, Florida Sept.
-4, 2024.
+Then U.S. Navy Blue Angels fly by the main mast of the USS Richard M. McCool Jr. (LPD 29) during the ship’s commissioning week at Naval Air Station Pensacola in Pensacola, Florida Sept.
+6, 2024.
 The ship will be commissioned at NAS Pensacola Sept.
 7, 2024.
 (DoD photo by EJ Hersom)

 |Date Taken: